planetarium/NineChronicles.Headless/README.md

   -G, --genesis-block-path <String>                         (Default: ) -H, --host <String>                                       (Default: ) -P, --port <Nullable`1>                                   (Default: ) --swarm-private-key <String>                             The private key used for signing messages and to specify your node.
-If you leave this this null, randomly generated value will be used.
+If you leave this null, a randomly generated value will be used.
 (Default: )
   -D, --minimum-difficulty <Int32>                          (Default: 5000000)
   --miner-private-key <String>                             The private key used for mining blocks.
 Must not be null if you want to turn on mining with libplanet-node.
 (Default: )
   --store-type <String>                                     (Default: )